Sole’s F85 Treadmill offers a great combination of power and finesse.

-10.1″ touchscreen display- the F85’s new console includes a large, touchscreen display that makes it easy to make all selections during your workouts.
-It also comes with 7 built-in apps, including Netflix and YouTube (although there have been some complaints about getting the apps to work correctly).
-There have also been user complaints about little glitches in the new software, like getting the clock set correctly and the AM/PM being opposite- strange, but doesn’t seem to affect the treadmill’s performance.
+15.6″ touchscreen display- the F85’s new console includes a large, touchscreen display that makes it easy to make all selections during your workouts.
+It also comes with several built-in entertainment apps, including Netflix, YouTube, Amazon Prime, Hulu, Disney+, and more.
+There have been complaints regarding Sole’s software being a little glitchy in the past, so hopefully they’ve got that fixed with this new update.

 Bluetooth speakers- with the built-in bluetooth speakers, you can wirelessly connect your phone or mp3 player to the console and listen to your playlists through the treadmill.

 Bluetooth compatibility with apps- you can also connect this treadmill with your phone for data tracking and all that jazz.
 You can use the free Sole app that gives you access to thousands of instructor-led workouts or one of several other popular fitness apps.

 Cooling fan- this is pretty standard, but it might help keep ya a little more comfortable during your workouts.

 Quick touch speed/incline buttons- this is a nice feature, especially if you like to do interval training.
 Hit the quick touch buttons and you can instantly set your speed or incline to one of the predetermined values.

 Integrated tablet holder- the tablet holder is conveniently located above the console so you won’t block the screen when you’re watching Netflix on your tablet.

 Sole always does a great job with their assembly manuals.

 I love that they show you ahead of time which hardware will be used for each step- and they also provide a to scale image of that hardware so you know what you’re using along the way.

 There’s only 9 steps and you’re basically just attaching the console to the deck via the support beams.